dfo-gulf-science/dfobot/readme.md

 # October 2025:
 Switch to using yellowtail dataset, ~10000 images across 20 years of RV survey results.

+# Creating a new CNN:
+ - Preprocess images into single raw dir (crop_and_isolate).
+Each image should have a UUID filename
+ - Create csv of labels, one row per UUID.
+  - Create a train/test folder (train_test_splitter)